 Max began dancing under Risa Kaplowitz, Director of Princeton Dance and Theater (PDT) Studio in Princeton, N.J.
 In 2014 Max began studying at American Ballet Theatre’s Jacqueline Kennedy Onassis School after winning a full scholarship through Youth American Grand Prix.
 He trained at the JKO School from 2014-2017, first under Franco De Vita and then Cynthia Harvey.
 In 2016 Max was awarded the prestigious Northern Trust Scholarship.
 Max spent his summers at PDT, Orlando Ballet School, the Chautauqua Institute, and American Ballet Theatre, N.Y.
 He also studied at the Amsterdam International Summer School, IBStage in Barcelona, and International Ballet Masterclasses in Prague.
 He began performing at age 12 with Princeton Youth Ballet.
 While at the JKO school, Max performed Jeremy McQueen’s original work, Garden of Dreams, at the Ballet Across America Gala.
 He performed the Paquita Grand Pas de Deux and George Balanchine’s La Source at JKO’s year-end performance.

 Ian J. Bethany is from Long Island, N.Y.
 He started dancing as a tap and jazz student at Robert Mann Dance Centre.
-He started ballet at the age of 12 at Tap to Pointe Dance Center.
-Ian then went on to train at the Frank Ohman School of Ballet, at the School of Ballet Chicago with Daniel Duell and Patricia Blair, at Ballet Academy East with Darla Hoover and Francis Patrelle, and then as a full scholarship student in the Professional Division of Pacific Northwest Ballet School with Peter Boal, Elaine Bauer, Marjorie Thompson, Bruce Wells, and Nicholas Ade.
-With Ballet Austin, Ian has enjoyed performing in George Balanchine’s Agon and Allegro Brillante, Nicolo Fonte’s Lasting Imprint, Annabelle Lopez Ochoa’s Requiem for a Rose, Gabrielle Lamb’s Dovetail, Bradley Shelver’s The Last Just, Stephen Mills’ Carmina Burana, The Magic Flute, and The Nutcracker, and the Bluebird Pas de Deux in The Sleeping Beauty.
-Ian has performed with project-based company Performa/Dance, has sung with the Austin Opera, was seen as Dream Curly in Zilker Theatre Production’s presentation of Oklahoma!, and does numerous juggling gigs around Austin.
-He also teaches in the Ballet Austin Academy.
-Ian would like to thank Jesus Christ, his wife, Grace, and his family for the support they give him each day.
+He started ballet at Tap to Pointe Dance Center, continuing at the Frank Ohman School of Ballet, the School of Ballet Chicago, Ballet Academy East, and Pacific Northwest Ballet School.
+With Ballet Austin, Ian has been featured in George Balanchine’s Agon and Allegro Brillante, Nicolo Fonte’s Lasting Imprint, Annabelle Lopez Ochoa’s Requiem for a rose, Gabrielle Lamb’s Dovetail, Bradley Shelver’s The Last Just, Stephen Mills’ Carmina Burana, The Magic Flute, and The Nutcracker, as the Master of Ceremonies in Mills' Cinderella, in the Bluebird Pas de Deux in The Sleeping Beauty, as the White Rabbit in Septime Webre's Alice (in wonderland), and as Peter Pan in Paul Vasterling's Peter Pan.
+He has performed with project-based company Performa/Dance, ZACH Theatre, Zilker Theatre Productions, has sung with the Austin Opera and does numerous juggling gigs around Austin.
+Ian has choreographed and taught for the Ballet Austin Academy, the ZACH Theatre Pre-Professional Company, for Harmony School of Creative Arts, and for Agni Entertainment.

 Orlando Julius Canova began his ballet training in Southern California with Lawrence and Sarma Rosenberg at the Anaheim Ballet School.
 At age 16 he moved to New York City to train at the School of American Ballet.
 There, he received a full tuition merit scholarship and was sponsored by Debbie Allen.
 Orlando furthered his ballet training with Miami City Ballet School.
 In 2001, Orlando became an Arpino Apprentice with the Joffrey Ballet of Chicago and in 2003 he joined as a full company member.
 While at Joffrey, Orlando played the part of apprentice in Robert Altman's movie, The Company.